-Intelence is a medication that the U.S. Food and Drug Administration has approved to treat HIV in adults and children ages 6 and older.
+Intelence is a medication approved by the U.S. Food and Drug Administration to treat HIV in adults and children ages 6 and older.
 Intelence is always prescribed in combination with other HIV medications.
-Intelence is prescribed to people who are already taking other HIV medications if those medications may not be successfully controlling their HIV.
+Intelence is prescribed to people who have previously taken other HIV medications and have virus that is resistant to treatment.

 Read the FDA description of Intelence.

 Intelence belongs to a class of medications known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 The medication keeps HIV from replicating, thus slowing the disease’s progression.
 Intelence is not a cure for HIV.

 The adult dose of Intelence is 200 milligrams (mg) taken twice a day after a meal and with a full glass of water.
 Don’t take the medication on an empty stomach or chew the tablets.
 Patients who cannot swallow the tablets can dissolve each tablet in a teaspoon of water and then further dilute the liquid with more water, milk, or orange juice.
 Intelence should not be taken with grapefruit juice or warm or carbonated beverages as it may reduce its effectiveness.
 The dose for children ages 6 to 18 is based on body weight and should not exceed the adult dose.